gnulnx/anouman/README.md

         anouman --django-project={path to your change project} --domainname=www.example.com

-        What just happened behind the scense was your project was copied into a directory named www.example.com.
+        What just happened behind the scenes was your project was copied into a directory named www.example.com.
 Inside this directory is another file which contains a listing of your projects python packages generated from the output of:  pip --freeze